-Ultramar Diamond Shamrock, Shamrock Logistics GP, LLC, UDS Logistics, LLC, the general partner, Shamrock Logistics, Shamrock Logistics Operations and the officers and directors of the general partner of the general partner have agreed with the Underwriters not to dispose of or hedge any of their common units or subordinated units or securities convertible into or exchangeable for, or that represent the right to receive, common units or subordinated units or any securities that are senior to or on a parity with common units during the period from the date of this prospectus continuing through the date 180 days after the date of this prospectus, except with the prior written consent of Goldman, Sachs & Co.
+Ultramar Diamond Shamrock, Shamrock Logistics GP, LLC, UDS Logistics, LLC, the general partner, Shamrock Logistics, Shamrock Logistics Operations and the officers and directors of Shamrock Logistics GP have agreed with the Underwriters not to dispose of or hedge any of their common units or subordinated units or securities convertible into or exchangeable for, or that represent the right to receive, common units or subordinated units or any securities that are senior to or on a parity with common units during the period from the date of this prospectus continuing through the date 180 days after the date of this prospectus, except with the prior written consent of Goldman, Sachs & Co.
 This agreement does not apply to any existing employee benefit plans.